ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **VPN connection**
 	a. traverses the public Internet
 	b. doesn't use a dedicated connection
-	c. allows you to connect your AWS cloud resources to your on-premises data center using secure and private sessions with IP Security (IPSec) or Transport Layer Security (TLS) tunnels
+	c. allows you to connect your AWS cloud resources to your on-premises data center using IP Security (IPSec) or Transport Layer Security (TLS) tunnels

 **VPN connectivity options**
 You can connect your Amazon VPC to remote networks and users using the following VPN connectivity options: